Why Your Electric Shower Feels Weak — And the Simple Fix Most People Miss

 How Electric Showers Actually Work

-Electric showers heat cold water as it flows through the unit — they don't rely on your boiler or hot water tank at all.
+Electric showers heat cold water as it flows through the unit — not from your boiler or tank.

-To heat the water properly, the flow slows down slightly inside the unit.
-That's why electric showers can feel less powerful than other systems.
-It's not broken.
-It's just how they work.
+To heat it, the flow slows slightly.
+That's why electric showers can feel weaker.
+It's not broken — it's just how they work.

-But here's what most people don't realise — the shower head at the end of the hose plays a much bigger role than people think.
+But the shower head at the end of the hose plays a bigger role than most people realise.

 How water travels in an electric shower